Advanced visual communications: where is the truth?

 How will I be taught, and will there be any work outside the class?

-The course consists of online workshops and short lectures, practical exercises and tutorials.
+The course consists of workshops and short lectures, practical exercises and tutorials.
 You will be required to practice your skills and develop projects outside the class, and will be asked to complete research outside of class time which you present during class for discussion.
 You will need to keep a sketchbook (see below), which will also occasionally be used or referred to during class discussions.

 Are there any other costs?
 Is there anything I need to bring?